krissssip/stack-overflow-survey-analysis/README.md

 ## 💡 Business Value
 - Helps understand current trends in the tech industry
-- Identifies востребованные технологии for developers
+- Identifies in-demand technologies for developers
 - Provides insights into salary drivers for better career decisions